thangarajvisolve/Sample/README.markdown

         --log4cpp-conf  Configration file path

 EXAMPLE:

         $./tempmonitor-pub.sh --domain=blood --device-id=BP --spawn=5 --log4cpp-conf ../src/c++/production/conf/simulation_log_bp.conf

-  * Once the publisher shell script is started it will

  NOTE : `The arguments passed to the application needs to be configured in the log4cpp configuration file with the appender and layout format`

 **5.2.** Start the `temperature monitor subscribers` on the other terminal by passing the various options suffix to the command ,